-to establish Benuri.org as the premier art portal reflecting the Jewish and immigrant contribution to British visual culture since 1900, and the develeopment of researched and cost-effective national programming of art interventions within mental health enagagement.
+To establish Benuri.org as the premier art portal reflecting the Jewish and immigrant contribution to British visual culture since 1900, and the development of researched and cost-effective national programming of art interventions within mental health engagement.

 The Trustees have asked Andrew Clyne and Partners to lead the recruitment process for senior, specific sector experienced, candidates to join the Board to expand this digitally committed charity / museum to deliver its strategic and charity objects.